 Express Offers is the newest iBuyer option for home sellers.
 However, Express Offers doesn’t follow the typical iBuyer model.
 Rather than purchasing homes, Express Offers operates as the middleman using agents to connect sellers with other cash buyers.
 Learn exactly how it works.

-Part of eXp Realty, Express Offers is a new iBuyer that will get sellers fast and convenient cash offers.
-However, Express Offers has a new angle that puts an eXp Realty agent at the heart of the process.
+Part of eXp Realty, Express Offers is an iBuyer that will get sellers fast and convenient cash offers by putting an eXp Realty agent at the heart of the process.
 Through the agent, sellers get connected with multiple iBuyer companies that could purchase your home.

->

-> But while Express Offers provides sellers with a fast way to sell and the guidance of an agent, the speed and convenience does come at a cost.
+But while Express Offers provides sellers with a fast way to sell and the guidance of an agent, the speed and convenience does come at a cost.
 You’ll likely receive below market offers and pay a 3% listing agent’s commission on top of steep service fees.

 For sellers who need to sell quickly or don’t want to deal with the hassle of open houses or making repairs, iBuyers like Express Offers may be the right choice.
 However, your home is too valuable to not explore all your options.

 Before you make your decision, it’s worth consulting with a licensed expert to ensure you walk away with the best outcome.